tensor4all/tensor4all.github.io/faq.md

 - If the function can be factorized both between different arguments and between different length scales, use the interleaved representation.
 - If the function is more factorizable between different arguments than between length scales, use the serial representation, or similar.

 This is another point where it is worth trying different factorizations on some test dataset that contains a typical case.
+For example, the paper below compares different index ordering schemes for solving the Vlasov-Poisson equations.

+- Ye and Loureiro, *Quantum-inspired method for solving the Vlasov-Poisson equations*, [Phys.
+Rev. E 3, 106](https://doi.org/10.1103/PhysRevE.106.035208) (2022). ([arXiv:2205.11990](https://arxiv.org/abs/2205.11990))

 ### Can tensor trains generated with tensor4all tools be manipulated using other tensor libraries such as iTensor?
 For the julia version of our libraries, we have implemented a small helper library called [`TCIITensorConversion.jl`](https://github.com/tensor4all/TCIITensorConversion.jl).
 It allows convenient bidirectional conversion between our TCI/TT objects and iTensor MPS/MPO objects through the constructor: